- Location: Kiriteshwari Road, Kiriteshwar, Dist, West Bengal 742104, India

 Architecture & Temple Deity

-There is no image or deity in this temple, Instead of deity It is represented only by a Red-colored stone which is worshipped by devotees.
+There is no image or deity in this temple, Instead of deity It is represented only by a Red-colored stone that is worshipped by devotees.
 Here Goddess Maa Kiriteswari, also known as Mukuteshwari.
-The Red-colored stone is covered with a veil and is changed only on Ashtami of each Durga Puja and given a sacred bath.
+The Red-colored stone is covered with a veil and is changed only on the Ashtami of each Durga Puja and given a sacred bath.
 At present, the headdress is preserved at Rani Bhabani’s Guptamath opposite the temple.
 Here the face of Maa Kiriteshwari is indexed.

 A special ritual is held during every new moon.
 Fruits and annabogh are offered to Goddess Kiriteshwari with the whole night yagna.